Spine Care NJ

 Most sports spine injuries do not need surgery.
 That is worth saying clearly because it is not always communicated clearly.

 The right starting point for a lumbar disc herniation, spondylolysis, or facet joint injury in an athlete is a targeted, diagnosis-specific conservative program.
 Not generic physical therapy.
-Not rest and wait.
+Don't rest and wait.
 A program built around what your specific injury is and what your sport requires.

 Non-Surgical Treatment